-If there is no disability and/or if the employee does not want to attend the workplace for non-medical reasons, then the employee's employment can be terminated or the employee can be placed on temporary layoff if they refuse to return to work.
+If there is no disability or grounds for a leave under the ESA Amendment Act, and/or if the employee does not want to attend the workplace for non-medical reasons, then the employee's employment can be terminated or the employee can be placed on temporary layoff if they refuse to return to work.
 The question of whether such a refusal might trigger a termination due to frustration of contract is something that should be examined with the benefit of legal advice.